Foxbridge

 Foxbridge (GB) (foaled 1930) was an English Thoroughbred racehorse by Foxlaw out of Bridgemount by Bridge of Earn.
 His race record was 18 starts for 1 win, 3 seconds and 4 thirds.
+He was descended through the Bay Ronald sire line.

-In 1935, the English stallion Foxbridge was purchased for £2,625 by Seton Otway and imported into New Zealand.
-Here he was a very successful sire at Trelawney Stud near Cambridge, New Zealand.
-This remarkably consistent horse was New Zealand's most successful sire and brood-mare sire for 11 consecutive seasons.
+In 1935, the English stallion Foxbridge was purchased for £2,625 by Seton Otway and transferred to Trelawney Stud near Cambridge, New Zealand.
+After claiming his first New Zealand sires’ title in the 1940-41 season he went on to be New Zealand's most successful sire and brood-mare sire for 11 consecutive seasons.
 Twice he was the British Empire's champion sire.

-His female offspring were to produce five Melbourne Cup winners: Hiraji, Foxzami, Macdougal, Hi Jinx and Silver Knight.
 Foxbridge's potency was illustrated at Ellerslie Racecourse on Boxing Day 1944, when his progeny won six races on an eight-race card.